We are delighted to be running the scheme through our Mental Health & Money Advice Service.

 - have the application approved by an Approved Mental Health Professional (AMHP) who will need to complete an evidence form to prove eligibility and suitability for the scheme.

-- have their completed form submitted to the Mental Health and Money Advice website who will then manage the referral process and if approved will be in touch every 30 days to see whether an extension is required.
+- have their completed form submitted to the Mental Health and Money Advice website who will then manage the referral process and if approved will be in touch every 20-30 days to see whether a patient remains eligible.

 E-learning is available for: